 - Temescals or traditional Mayan saunas can be found throughout Guatemala, but Panajachel has some of the best treatments.
 Nothing is more relaxing than sweating out all the toxins in a beautiful, remote sweat lodge.

-- Calle De Los Salpores is a street that runs straight through the city center to the lake.
-At the end of the street, you’ll be rewarded with one of the best viewing points to watch the colorful, infamous sunsets.
+- Calle De Los Salpores is a street that runs straight through the city centre to the lake.
+At the end of the street, you’ll be rewarded with one of the best viewing points to watch the colourful, infamous sunsets.

 #17 – Quiriguá – Lesser-known but impressive ruins to visit in Guatemala

-The archeological site of Quiriguá is located on the Southeast coast of Guatemala.
-Once a powerful kingdom during the Maya Classic Period, the city slowly started to decline after the death of the King Uaxaclajuun Ub’aah K’awaiil.
+The archaeological site of Quiriguá was once a powerful kingdom during the Maya Classic Period.
+The city slowly started to decline after the death of King Uaxaclajuun Ub’aah K’awaiil.

 Best Attractions

-- The Great Plaza sits at the center of Quiriguá and is considered the largest plaza in the entire Maya region.
-Legend has it that the Great Plaza was the site of where King Uaxaclajuun Ub’aah K’awaiil was sacrificed.
+- The Great Plaza sits at the centre of Quiriguá and is considered the largest plaza in the entire Maya region.
+Legend has it that the Great Plaza was the site where King Uaxaclajuun Ub’aah K’awaiil was sacrificed.

 #18 Crater Azul – One of the most beautiful places in Guatemala

-The blue crater or (Crater Azul) is a small blue-water pond located at the end of a series of natural streams.
+The blue crater, to use its English translation, is a small blue-water pond located at the end of a series of natural streams.
 To get here, you’ll need to boat on Rio La Pasion, which is also known for its outstanding flora.
-It’s best to go to Crater Azul with a guide since there is plenty to learn about the nature and crater itself.
+It’s best to go to Crater Azul with a guide since there is plenty to learn about the nature and the crater itself.

-Crater Azul was formed by a natural barrier, and the blue color is due to a large population of snails that keep it clean!
+Crater Azul was formed by a natural barrier, and the blue colour is due to a large population of snails that keep it clean!

 #19 – Sierra Del Lacandon National Park